icecc/icecream/README.md

 Icecream supports many configurations but you need to understand your network to choose what is right for you.

-You should ensure that the scheduler up to the latest version.
-Many new features require the client and scheduler work together to use them.
+You should ensure that the scheduler is up to the latest version.
+Many new features require the client and the scheduler to work together to use them.
 Even though clients should work with old schedulers new features will not work, and may not be disabled correctly.